lcarsde/lcarswm/readme.md

   * XF86AudioLowerVolume

 ## Pictures
-Yay, it's starting to get somewhat usable.
+Yay, it's starting to get usable.
 So here are some pictures from the VirtualBox test environment.

 Normal mode
 ![lcarswm in normal mode](doc/screen-normal-mode.png)